LINDE v. ARAB BANK

 - Basel al-Qawasmeh – Bus 2 Bombing, Jerusalem – August 19, 2003

-The Saudi Committee for the Support of the Intifada al Quds also transferred funds to many of the dozen Hamas-controlled organizations encompassed in this trial.
+The Saudi Committee for the Support of the Intifada al Quds also transferred funds to many of the eleven Hamas-controlled organizations encompassed in this trial.
 Transfers to these Hamas-controlled organizations exceeded $15,000,000.